abhijeetTypeset/typeset-sphinx/docs/index.rst

 ---------------------------------------------------------------

 This repository has been created and maintained by the Typeset team.
 Typeset.io is a platform to write and submit better research papers.
-It takes the best part of (`online LaTeX Editor and Ms-Word Editor <https://typeset.io>`_
+It takes the best part of `online LaTeX Editor and Ms-Word Editor <https://typeset.io/t/latex/>`_.
-)`.